Rimasun: Quechua Language Podcasts

 Rimasun Production Team

-Collaborative media projects have long been a source of interest for Rimasun producer Christine Mladic.
-After earning degrees in studio photography and literature from the University of Illinois, and launching a community magazine in Chicago with friends, Christine moved to Santiago de Chile to work with VEGlobal.
-There she developed OJOS nuevos, a participatory photography program for young women living in hogares.
-She has also run photography workshops for youth in Chicago and New York City.
+Collaborative media projects have long been a source of interest for Rimasun producer Christine Mladic Janney.
+After earning degrees in studio photography and literature from the University of Illinois, Christine moved to Santiago de Chile to work with VEGlobal.
+There she developed OJOS nuevos, a participatory photography program for women living in youth shelters.
+It was this experience that inspired her to begin studying how photography enters and affects daily life.
 While pursuing an MA in Latin American and Caribbean Studies at CLACS at NYU, Christine researched everyday photographic practices in Cusco, Peru, and studied the Quechua language supported by FLAS fellowships.
-Since 2010, she has been working at CLACS, managing communications, planning events, and developing the Quechua language program.
-After solidifying the concept of Rimasun in the spring of 2011, Christine began collaborating on recordings with NYC-area Quechua speakers, and published the first podcast in September 2011.
-In the fall of 2012, she will begin pursuing a PhD in Anthropology at NYU, in the Program of Culture and Media, where she will continue to investigate how quechua speakers incorporate photographic technologies into social and personal projects.
-Christine plans to continue to work on the Rimasun project and to be involved in the quechua-speaking community of the New York area.
+From 2010-2012, as Program Coordinator at CLACS, she managed communications and helped support the Quechua language program.
+Christine began collaborating with NYC-area Quechua speakers, and published the first Rimasun podcast in September 2011.
+In the Fall 2012, she entered the PhD program in Anthropology at NYU, as well as the Program in Culture and Media, where she continues to investigate how Quechua-speakers incorporate photographic technologies into social and personal projects.
+Christine is also directing two short films about Quechua language speakers in New York City.

 Emily Thompson graduated with a BA in Latin American and Latino/a Studies from Vassar College in 2009 with concentrations on social movements and visual anthropology.
 After graduating, Emily enrolled in an intensive digital video production program at UC Berkeley before traveling to Huancayo, Peru to study Quechua on the Cornelisen Fellowship for 10 months.
 Before returning to New York to pursue her Masters at the Center for Latin American and Caribbean Studies, Emily worked for a non profit focused on promoting community engagement in the Bay Area, where she continued collaborative work through social media, digital video and photography initiatives.
 As a FLAS funded Quechua fellow at NYU Emily is researching the use of photography in memory projects in Peru as well as the rise of hip hop to reinvigorate the Quechua language across generations.
 Emily is excited about learning new media to explore and promote the Quechua language and culture here in the New York area as Rimasun celebrates its first anniversary this fall.